-Select a token and click Delete.
+Select the token and click Delete.

 Any subsequent API request message that contains the deleted authentication token will fail.

-Select a token and click Refresh.
+Select the token and click Refresh.

 Typically, 10 days before the authentication token expires, Cloud App Security sends an alert email message to your mailbox.